DanielGriffiths1182/javascript-codewars-archive/README.md

   If nth is not positive, return -1.
   Keep in mind that 42 = 00042.
 This means that findDigit(42, 5) would return 0.

+- 25 We need a function that can transform a string into a number.
+What ways of achieving this do you know?